 - Onboarding assistance

 - Saves countless hours of time for your marketing team

-In the past few days, we have talked a lot about landing page creators.
+We have talked a lot about landing page creators in the past few days.

 No matter what type of website you’re running, I think it’s always important to spend time on creating quality landing pages.

 Whether you’re using landing pages for your blog or for an eCommerce site, you need to put quality effort into your landing pages’ designs and content.

 But I know that creating landing pages can be difficult if you don’t know a lot about coding or web design.
 In the old days, users like us used to have to pay about $200+ for getting landing pages designed.

 I know that’s a lot, but the thing is: